khofstadter/CS220-AU-navigating-the-digital-world/websites.md

 - can add website skills to your CV e.g. web design, web hosting and programming

-- ,with these new skills, can build websites for others
+- ,with these new skills, can build websites for others (for money)

 <br>